We have plenty of examples of the benefits of remote working, but often the best stories are the funny or truly ridiculous remote work moments...

 Please share your funniest remote work story.

-This blog post is part of a series, “Your Office, Your Terms"– an effort designed to educate women on the benefits of working from anywhere and the technologies that help bring workplace flexibility to life.
-My blog can be found here.
+This commentary, since updated, was originally part of Microsoft's "Your Office, Your Terms" – an effort designed to educate women on the benefits of working from anywhere and the technologies that help bring workplace flexibility to life.